dopeboy/django-react-redux-jwt-heroku-boilerplate/README.md

+__UPDATE: this is probably out of date now.
+I've written an updated guide [here](http://dopeboy.github.io/django-react-redux-heroku-base/)__

 # django-react-redux-jwt-heroku-boilerplate

 This is a fork of Seedstars' brilliant [django-react-redux-jwt-base boilerplate project](https://github.com/Seedstars/django-react-redux-jwt-base).
 It is adapted to be deployed on Heroku.
 There's a couple other changes I've made based on my preferences.
 I didn't make a formal fork because it's different enough to merit its own repo.